 The three recipients were chosen from a pool of competitive candidates nominated by UNC Lineberger members, said Anne Menkens, PhD, UNC Lineberger assistant director of collaborative research.
 A committee of N.C.
 Cancer Hospital division leaders review the nominees and make a recommendation to UNC Lineberger leaders, who make the final decision.

 Doll is a fellow in the Division of Gynecologic Oncology who’s also pursuing her master’s degree in clinical research in the UNC Gillings School of Global Public Health Department of Epidemiology.
 She has first-authored nine publications during her fellowship.
-In one published study of outcomes among elderly, low-income women on Medicare with gynecologic cancers in North Carolina, she found that Medicaid enrollment timing had a measurable impact on patient mortality, particularly for uterine and cervical cancer.
-Both cancers have better outcomes when caught at earlier stages, suggesting that insurance eligibility could play a role in women being able to seek care when their cancer is most treatable.
+In one study of outcomes among elderly, low-income women enrolled in Medicare with gynecologic cancers in North Carolina, she found that women who were also enrolled in Medicaid had higher risk of all-cause death compared to women enrolled in Medicare alone.
+The disparities were greatest for women with early-stage uterine and vulvar or vaginal cancers.
+After identifying disparities for treatable sub-populations of patients, such as this group of patients, she aims to develop interventions to close those gaps.

 “Dr. Doll is someone who I would love to have on my faculty, and she is truly the elusive triple threat of good clinician, technically gifted surgeon and blossoming independent investigator,” said Paola A. Gehrig, MD, a UNC Lineberger member, a professor and the director of the Division of Gynecologic Oncology.